-So sometimes to ensure safe landing and take off less wealthy airports take up more time than usual.
+Sometimes, to ensure safe landing and take off, less wealthy airports take up more time than usual.
 And one delayed flight can cause a chain reaction of delayed or canceled flights.

-An event like this falls under extraordinary circumstance.
+An event like this falls under extraordinary circumstances.
 The airline is not responsible for such delays.

-If an airline is taking up time to double check the condition of the aircraft, more power to them.
-Because the alternative is dark and full of terrors.
+Suppose an airline is taking up time to double-check the aircraft’s condition.
+More power to them because the alternative is dark and full of terrors.

 Yes, we have much more advanced technology in the 21st century, but technical defects happen.